freeCodeCamp/guide/pages/docs/certificates-guide/reverse-arrays-with-reverse/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Reverse Arrays with Reverse"
+title: "Reverse Arrays with Reverse"
+parent: "certificates-guide"
 ---

 You can use the .reverse() function to reverse the contents of an array.